Munitionette: TNT poisoning

 Munitionettes worked with hazardous chemicals on a daily basis without adequate protection.
 Many women worked with trinitrotoluene (TNT).
 Prolonged exposure to the nitric acid used in the process turned worker's skin yellow, prompting the popular name canary girls.
 Exposure to chemicals was also a serious health risk for the munitionettes.
 Prolonged exposure to chemicals such as TNT can cause severe harm to the immune system.
-People exposed to TNT can experience liver failure, anemia, and spleen enlargement, and TNT can affect women’s fertility.
+People exposed to TNT can experience liver failure, anemia, and spleen enlargement, and TNT can affect women's fertility.
 Some side effects commonly included breast and lower region enlargement.

 Explosions

 Munitions workers faced risk of explosion due to the nature of the materials they handled.
 On several occasions, the explosives the women were working with ignited and injured or killed the workers.
 Explosions at British munitions factories during World War I included the 1916 Barnbow explosion in which 35 women died, the 1917 Silvertown explosion, in which 73 people were killed and over 400 injured, and a 1918 explosion at the National Shell Filling Factory, Chilwell, which killed over 130 workers.

+In 1925 the Five Sisters window at York Minster was rededicated to the 1,513 women who died in the line of service during WWI, including the munitionettes.

 Wages

 There were no standard rates of pay for women when the war began, and food prices rose by a third in the year to July 1915, leaving women munitions workers that were on minimum rates earning below the level of a living wage.
 Rates of pay varied significantly at different factories and, until 1917, women were prevented from leaving one firm to move to another that would pay them better because they had to obtain a certificate from their previous employer stating that they had left with their employer's consent.
-Arbitration to enforce the Fair Wages Clause was too slow to solve the problem of women munition workers' wages.The Munitions of War Act of July 1915 declared that the admission of 'semi-skilled or female labour shall not affect adversely the rates customarily paid for the job' or reduce the rates a man could be expected to pay.
+Arbitration to enforce the Fair Wages Clause was too slow to solve the problem of women munition workers' wages.

+The Munitions of War Act of July 1915 declared that the admission of 'semi-skilled or female labour shall not affect adversely the rates customarily paid for the job' or reduce the rates a man could be expected to pay.
 There was not an official statement as to what constituted "men's" work versus "women's" but in October, suggestions were made as to what women doing "men's" work should be paid.
 An amendment in January 1916 stated that the Minister of Munitions had the power to give directions as to the rate of wages of female workers, and introduced compulsory arbitration for disagreements between women workers and their employers.
 In the August 1917 Act, the certificate regulations preventing women from leaving factories without their employers' permission to earn higher wages elsewhere were repealed.